KomoreLeaf/KomoreLeaf/README.md

 ## 🔍 About Me

-Hey, I'm **Artem** — a Technical Support Engineer with almost **6 years of client-facing experience** across tech, fintech, and enterprise support.
+Hey, I'm **Artemy** - a Technical Support Engineer with almost **6 years of client-facing experience** across tech, fintech, and enterprise support.

 I work at the intersection of **clients, logs, and infrastructure** — triaging issues, analyzing traffic, building strong escalations, and making sure nothing falls through the cracks.